 - You shared a one-time code: assume the account may be compromised and secure it immediately.

 You can check suspicious URLs with the Gridinsoft URL Scanner before opening them.
 If your browser started showing pop-ups after a fake Amazon page, see our guide on disabling malicious browser notifications.
+If you reused the same password elsewhere, change it on those accounts too, starting with your email account.

 How to Protect Your Amazon Account